thacuber2a03/wasp/doc/ref.md

 - `(do ...)`

-opens a new environment, and evaluates each of it's arguments. returns the last one.
+begins a new environment, and evaluates each of it's arguments. returns the last one.

 - `(if condition then ... else?)`

-runs each condition, and if true, returns it's respective `then`. if no condition is met, returns `else`, if there is one.
+runs each `condition`, and if not `nil`, returns it's respective `then`. if no condition is met, returns `else`, if there is one.

 ```clojure
 (set a 3)